How a Federal Debt Default Would Impact Military Members

 A debt default occurs when a borrower does not make payments on a loan or meet financial obligations.

-“If the United States defaults, it would undermine the economic strength on which our national security rests,” Secretary of Defense Lloyd Austin said on Wednesday.
+“If the United States defaults, it would undermine the economic strength on which our national security rests,” according to Secretary of Defense Lloyd Austin.
 “It would also seriously harm our service members and their families because, as Secretary, I would have no authority or ability to ensure that our service members, civilians, or contractors would be paid in full or on time.”

 His warning joined a chorus of policy experts opposed to what would amount to an unprecedented and historic Congressional financial failure.